websavers/WHMCS-NameSilo/README.md

 # Need More Features?
 Check out our advanced drop-in replacement module here: https://marketplace.whmcs.com/product/4229-namesilo-registrar-advanced

+It includes more advanced functionality like SRV record management, end-to-end client area domain transfer management, admins can configure name servers to auto-set upon transfer completion, and more.

 EVERYTHING BELOW IS STOCK INFORMATION FROM UPSTREAM

 Latest updates include: registry premium domain name pricing and TLD price sync (sync ALL TLD price with one click inside WHMCS)